 Which rice to use?

-In Turkey, as in many Middle Eastern countries, they favour short grain rice for all purposes.
+In Turkey, as in many Middle Eastern countries, they favour short grain white rice for all purposes.

 I’ve long wondered why this is the case.
 Short grain rice tends to be sticky.
 Great if you’re making risotto porridge or stuffing vegetables for dolma.